Subscribe to Our Newsletter

 When first contacting a seller, ask for the registration number and expiration date of that seller's current registration.
 Registration is good for one year and must be renewed annually.
 Do not deal with any seller who does not disclose its registration number in advertising materials, or who declines to tell you the number and expiration date.
-While registration does not mean that the seller is reputable, you should avoid any seller who has not taken those simple safeguards required by law to protect your payments, as revealed in its application for registration to the Attorney General's Office.
+While registration does not mean that the seller is reputable, you should avoid any seller who has not taken this simple safeguard required by law.

 If a seller tells you that it is not able to obtain travel that you have purchased because your payment has been spent on some other trip, or for business or personal purposes, immediately contact the police, your local District Attorney, or the Attorney General's office.
 Such taking of your payment may be prosecuted as a felony.

-Written Disclosures - Prior to or at the time of receiving any payment, even a partial one, a seller of travel must provide you with various written disclosures including its name, business address and telephone number, an itinerary, a statement about its cancellation policy, the total amount to be paid, the amount paid to date, the date of any future payment, the purpose of the payment made, an itemized statement of the balance due, if any, whether it has a trust account or surety bond, whether your payment is protected by the Restitution Fund, and how to make a claim to TCRC.
-If a seller fails to provide you with its cancellation policy in writing, it cannot later impose penalties in the event that you cancel.
+In general, before accepting payment, even a partial one, a seller of travel must provide you with various written disclosures including its name, business address and telephone number, an itinerary, a statement about its cancellation policy, the total amount to be paid, the amount paid to date, the date of any future payment, the purpose of the payment made, an itemized statement of the balance due, if any, whether it has a trust account or surety bond, whether your payment is protected by the Restitution Fund, and how to make a claim to TCRC.
+Under certain circumstances, if a seller fails to provide you with its cancellation policy in writing, it cannot later impose penalties in the event that you cancel.

-You may want to check beforehand with your local Better Business Bureau or Department of Consumer Affairs which may tell you how long the seller of travel has been in business, whether there have been any law enforcement actions brought against it in the past, and the nature of consumer complaints it has received, if any.
-The Attorney General's Office does not disclose what consumer complaints it may have received.
+First check to see if the seller of travel is registered with the Office of the Attorney General.
+In addition, you may want to check with your local Better Business Bureau or Department of Consumer Affairs to learn how long the seller of travel has been in business, whether there have been any law enforcement actions brought against it in the past, and the nature of consumer complaints it has received, if any.

 Washington, D.C.
 20590